-Changes to Domestic RHI Scheme in Spring 2017
+Changes to Domestic RHI Scheme in Spring/Summer 2017

-In December last year, the Department for Business, Energy and Industrial Strategy released details regarding proposed changes to the Domestic RHI Scheme which, subject to Parliamentary approval, will come into effect in Spring 2017.
+In December 2016, the Department for Business, Energy and Industrial Strategy released details regarding proposed changes to the Domestic RHI Scheme which, subject to Parliamentary approval, will come into effect in Spring/Summer 2017.

 1. Tariff Uplifts

 The tariff rates for air source heat pumps, biomass systems and ground source systems are going to be uplifted.
-Air source heat pumps will increase from 7.51p/kWh (current tariff) to 10.02p/kWh.
-Meanwhile, for biomass systems, the tariff will increase from 4.21p/kWh to 6.44p/kWh.
-The tariff for solar thermal will remain unchanged at 19.74p/kWh.
-(These tariffs do not take into account any inflationary adjustments which will be made to tariffs on 1st April 2017.)
+Air source heat pumps will increase from 7.63p/kWh (current tariff) to a proposed tariff of 10.18p/kWh at some point in 2017.
+Meanwhile, for biomass systems, the tariff will increase from 4.28p/kWh (current tariff) to a proposed 6.54p/kWh later in the year.
+The tariff for solar thermal will not be uplifted, remaining at 20.06p/kWh (current tariff).

 2. Heat Pump Metering